WONDERlust91/Note/posts/writing/2024_IELTS_Simon_Task_1_Academic.md

 Essay Structure: 4 paragraphs

-1. Introduction - 1 sentence: Paraphrase the question
+1. Introduction - 1 sentence: Paraphrase the question: write what your graph shows and for what period of time
+   1. State what your graph shows
+   2. Indicate the time period
+   3. list any countries (or other names mentioned in your question card)
 2. Overview - 2 sentences: The main, general things
 3. Detail
 4. Detail